Man of War, County Dublin

-Man of War is noted for its public house, which has a tree in its centre.
-The pub has existed for centuries, with deeds mentioning it at least back to 1595.
+Man of War area is noted for its public house and restaurant which has a preserved tree inside the establishment and also shares the name Man of War.
+The building has existed for centuries, with deeds mentioning it at least as far back to 1595.

-In 1732 an Act of Parliament established the tolled Coach Road called the Dublin to Dunleer Turnpike (1732—1855) and a turnpike (toll booth) was situated at the Man O'War Pub.
+In 1732, an Act of Parliament established the tolled Coach Road called the Dublin to Dunleer Turnpike (1732—1855) and a turnpike (toll booth) was situated at the Man O'War Pub.
+The toll booth has since been removed.

 The Gaelic football team of the same name, Man-O-War GFC, was founded in 1946.
-It fields teams at Juvenile, Adult Mens and Adult Ladies levels.
-Some notable achievements include winning the 1979 Mens Dublin Junior Championship, as well as the 2019 Ladies Dublin Junior A Championship.
+It fields teams from Juvenile, Adult Men and Adult Ladies levels.
+The club's achievements include winning the Men's Dublin Junior Football Championship in 1979 and 2023, and winning the Ladies Dublin Junior A Football Championship in 2019.

-The area around Man O' War gets very busy around the time of the Skerries 100 motorcycle races.